Filter list

 Ask for intros or referrals after you've provided visible value in a community.

-Building a community is a modern sales tactic, designed to help you build relationships with your ICP.
+Building a community is a modern sales tactic designed to help you build relationships with your ICP.
+But, while you want to get more warm intros, it's best to only start asking for them once you've provided value to your members.

-A community gives sellers leverage, but only once trust is earned.
+The golden rule?
+A successful community gives sellers leverage, but only once trust is earned.
 And trust is earned after you've given genuine value to the members in your community.

 Get feedback.

+This may not be clear at first, but don't worry.
+Check in at regular intervals when you're first getting things off the ground to make sure that you're headed in the right direction, and always plan on getting feedback and using that as a basis for iterating.
 Try not to make specific promises about what you will/can do based on the feedback, but do let people know how their responses will impact your thinking and planning even if you can't implement some or all of the recommendations.
+Over time, as your group grows from a work in progress to a thriving community, you can do this less frequently.

 Be patient.

 More often than not, community building takes time.
-You may not see a 'return' on your investment within the first few months, maybe longer.
-It can sometimes feel like shouting into the abyss, and it's also typical for participation or engagement to feel very low from what your expectation may be.
+It can sometimes feel like shouting into the abyss, and it's also typical for participation or engagement to feel very low compared to your expectations.

 Rarely will you find a community that has 80-100% active members — anywhere from 10-50% active membership is totally normal.
-So perhaps my most important piece of advice?
+My most important piece of advice?
 Nurture your community, and give it time to grow.
 Eventually, you'll start to feel the value your community brings to your entire organization.

 We're here to help